 If you’re planning to travel with a credit card, you could get some other handy perks on top of your transaction-fee savings:

-Lounge access: A great extra for frequent flyers, complimentary access to airport lounges gives you someone far nicer to relax during stopovers.
-You'll often get free food and drinks, WiFi and showers.
+- Lounge access: A great extra for frequent flyers, complimentary access to airport lounges gives you somewhere far nicer to relax during stopovers.
+You'll often get free food and drinks, WiFi, and showers.

-Concierge service: A concierge is a personal assistant services that helps you arrange flights, hotels, bookings, reservations and even pet care.
+- Concierge service: A concierge is a personal assistant service that helps you arrange flights, hotels, bookings, reservations, and even pet care.

 Tips for saving on overseas fees